knightsUCF/COVIDGenomeAnalysis/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5000701/

-With RSCU analysis we were able to confirm the above study, that similar to Riemerella anatipestifer, COVID-19 codons ending in A or U (T) are most prevalent
+With RSCU analysis we were able to confirm the above study, that similar to Riemerella anatipestifer, COVID-19 codons ending in A or U (T) are most prevalent by having a high RSCU index closest to 1.0.